The Jungle Book (video game)

 Disney's The Jungle Book is a series of platform video games based on the 1967 Disney animated film of the same name.
-The game was released by Virgin Interactive Entertainment in 1994 for the Game Boy, NES, Master System, Sega Genesis/Mega Drive, Sega Game Gear, Super NES, and PC.
+The game was released by Virgin Interactive Entertainment for the Game Boy, Nintendo Entertainment System, Master System, Genesis/Mega Drive, Game Gear, Super Nintendo Entertainment System, and MS-DOS.
 While gameplay is the same on all versions, technological differences between the systems forced changes – in some case drastic – in level design, resulting in six fairly different versions of the 'same' game.
-This article is largely based upon the Genesis version.
+This article is largely based upon the Genesis/Mega Drive version.

 Plot

 The player controls Mowgli, a young boy who has been raised by wolves.
 Mowgli must leave his home in the jungle and go back to the human village because Shere Khan, a tiger, is now hunting him.
 Mowgli must fight jungle wildlife and ultimately Shere Khan himself to reach his village.
 During the journey, he meets Bagheera, Baloo, King Louie, and the hypnotist snake Kaa as well as the evil Shere Khan.